rossbgrafana/install-grafana-agent-macOS/install-agent-steps.md

 **Note:  To install the static agent on MacOS, you'll need to have Homebrew installed.**

-1. To install Homebrew, please go to the Homebrew installation page and follow the instructions there.
+1. To install Homebrew, please go to the Homebrew installation page and <a href="https://brew.sh/">follow the instructions there.</a>

 **Note:**  Alternatively, if you've already got Homebrew installed, please continue to the next step.